johnpapa/vscode-peacock/docs/changelog/README.md

 All notable changes to the code will be documented in this file.

+## 3.10.1

+- Updated to VuePress v2 (beta), changing for dark and light themes, fixing links

 ## 3.10.0

 - Added `sash.hoverBorder` to the Accent Borders